Sutton-on-Trent: History

 When certain professors tried to draw her aside, and poison her mind, she would either turn a deaf ear, or reply, "O let us be thankful for the gospel which God has sent among an unworthy people."
 And in reference to those attempts, she said to a friend a few days before she died, "Blessed be God, they never moved me at all."

 When confined by her last illness, being visited by a Christian friend, who asked her whether he should pray for her recovery, she replied, "Pray that the Lord's will may be done concerning me, I desire not anything contrary to his will, life or death."
 And thus she departed, committing herself into the hands of Christ, knowing in whom she had believed, and being fully persuaded he was able to keep that she had committed to him against that day.

-Although the Baptist denomination has long since ceased to be active in the village, an interesting coincidence is that the present (2018) residents of the old chapel were actually married in a Baptist church.

-In 1870–1872, Sutton on Trent was described as:
+In 1870–1872, Sutton-on-Trent was described as:

 A village and a parish in Southwell district, Notts.
 The village stands 1½ mile N by E of Carlton r. station, and 8 N of Newark; was once a market-town; is a polling place; and has a post-office under Newark.
 The parish comprises 2,930 acres.
 Real property, £6,753.
 Pop. in 1851, 1,262; in 1861, 1,147.
 Houses, 281.
 The manor belongs to the Right Hon.
 J. E. Denison.
 There are corn mills.
 The living. is a vicarage in the diocese of Lincoln.
 Value, £280.
 Patron, Rev.Graystone.
 The church was repaired in 1848.
 There are chapels for Independents, Baptists, and Wesleyans, a slightly endowed school, and charities £5.

 A Board School was leased from the Church School Trustees and endowed in 1816, and Sutton Mill a stone tower windmill built in 1825, (It is now a residence) and by 1900 the area was known for its basket making.
 A feastival is still held on the first of November each year.